distractedDave/Autodial-SQS-S3-Lambda-EC2/README.md

 Setup

+Files will need to be placed in directory on server.

 Create twilio account, get phone number, (verify another number for callerID if desired) Take NOTE of PHONE NUMBER and APIKEY and AuthTOKEN you will need to update config.js